EmilyBjartskular/ZenVision-API/README.md

 ## Future work
 ability to host multiple selected id´s, smarter use of cached results and better concurrency.
-Utilize Fibaros HC3 Lua scripting to make this api directly observe changes.
-This was not done because i do not know how as of this writing.
+~Utilize Fibaros HC3 Lua scripting to make this api directly observe changes.
+This was not done because i do not know how as of this writing.~
+As of latest build, the system is observing changes on the api.
+If a post or put is on the collecion it will fire an update.
+The home fibaro system will generate a put request towards an deployment of this app and will that way reactivly update.

 ### Websocket protocol
 ___